-How can I apply for the NPS
+How can I apply for the NPS?

-The scheme is offered though 23 point-of – Acceptance or POS.
-The major are SEBI and its 7 associated bank, ICICI bank , IDBI Bank, OBC, Allahbad Bank CAMC etc. Not all the branches of these POS offer the information and services for NPS.
-You can check the website of the particular POS or call their toll free number to get information about of this availability of this scheme.
+The NPS scheme is offered through 23 point-of – Acceptance or POS.
+The major are SEBI and its 7 associated banks, ICICI Bank, IDBI Bank, OBC, Allahabad Bank, CAMS, etc. Not all the branches of these POS offer the information and services for NPS.
+You can check the website of the particular POS or call their toll-free number to get information about the availability of this scheme.
 Also a word of caution: Few cases have been registered, where investor approached for NPS but was offered ULIP as the retirement solution product.
 Please read the offer document of NPS to get the finest details.

 I am still not fully convinced with the idea of the compulsory 40% annuity as it’s a very complex thing & very limited options are present in India.
 Hopefully, 10-15 years from now when people who first enrolled for NPS start entering their retirement age – annuity will be a big market & better choices are available for retirees.